Arcadia-Science/2024-disco-raman-hackathon/README.md

 This repository is organized into the following top-level directories.

 * **code**:
-  collection of R and Python scripts used for the analysis described in the Pub as well as for generating the figures.
+  collection of R and Python scripts used for the analysis described in the pub as well as for generating the figures.
 * **data**:
   subdirectories of spectral data recorded as csv files.
 * **envs**:
   YAML file including the packages and dependencies used for creating the conda environment.
 * **notebooks**:
-  a Jupyter notebook written in Python for generating Figure 2 of the Pub.
+  a Jupyter notebook written in Python for generating Figure 2 of the pub.
 * **resources**:
   a csv file containing the list of parts used to construct the Raman spectrometer.
 * **results**:
-  collection of output files used for the analysis described in the Pub as well as for generating the figures.
+  collection of output files used for the analysis described in the pub as well as for generating the figures.

 Preview of contents within each directory.